Skip to main content

 Ideal Use Cases

-• Hierarchical task delegation with oversight: Manager needs visibility but workers need specialist consultation
+• Hierarchical task delegation with oversight: Manager delegates to workers who can hand off to specialists

-• Expert consultation workflows: Agents can consult specialists while maintaining orchestrator control
+• Expert consultation workflows: Agents can sequentially hand off to specialists while orchestrator maintains control

-• Complex approval processes: Multiple specialists review work before returning to orchestrator
+• Complex approval processes: Multiple specialists review work with responses going to orchestrator

 • Quality assurance pipelines: Work flows through specialists but orchestrator tracks progress